 \section{Introduction}

-The purpose of surrogate modeling is to provide fast approximations of costly computer codes (or experiments) while keeping a reasonable precision, given a set of observations of said code.
+The purpose of surrogate modeling is to provide fast approximations of costly computer codes (or experiments) while keeping a reasonable precision, given a limited set of observations.
 Surrogate models are especially useful in the context of uncertainty quantification (UQ) and sensitivity analysis where the code has to be called numerous times.
 We consider in this paper the multi-fidelity (MF) framework, where we suppose that observations from two codes of different levels of fidelity are available.
-The high-fidelity (HF) code yields the most accurate but costly computations, whereas the low-fidelity (LF) code is fast but less precise.
-We would like to develop a multi-fidelity surrogate model that exploits both low and high-fidelity data points to approximate the high-fidelity code.
-We also assume that the observations at both fidelity levels are tainted by noise, due to measurement errors or inherent stochastic computations.
+The high-fidelity (HF) code yields the most accurate but costly computations, whereas the low-fidelity (LF) code is faster but less precise.
+A multi-fidelity surrogate model exploits both low- and high-fidelity data points to approximate the high-fidelity code.
+We assume that the observations at both fidelity levels are tainted by noise, due to measurement errors or inherent stochastic computations.
 The surrogate model has to take into account this additional complexity.
-Gaussian process (GP) regression \cite{rasmussen2005, gramacy2020surrogates}, also referred as kriging, is a widely used tool in machine learning, especially in surrogate modeling because of its flexibility, interpretability and stochastic nature, which makes it possible to quantify the uncertainty on the predictions without using potentially costly techniques such as bootstrapping \cite{Efron1979bootstrap} or conformal mapping \cite{angelopoulos2023conformal}.
-Furthermore, GPs are also practical because analytical formulas are available for the mean and covariance functions at new prediction points given the training data, these formulas are known as the kriging equations. \\
+Gaussian process (GP) regression \cite{rasmussen2005, gramacy2020surrogates}, also referred to as kriging, is a widely used tool in machine learning, especially in surrogate modeling because of its flexibility, interpretability and stochastic nature, which makes it possible to quantify the uncertainty on the predictions without using potentially costly techniques such as bootstrapping \cite{Efron1979bootstrap} or conformal mapping \cite{angelopoulos2023conformal}.
+Furthermore, GPs are also practical because analytical formulas are available for the mean and covariance functions at new prediction points given the training data.
+These formulas are known as the kriging equations. \\